Colon-D/bww-sandbox/README.md

         - Dusk Butterfly: Can jump forever by spamming force jump.
         - Pounding Pig: Can jump forever by force jumping as soon as ground pounding.
         - Jumping Jack: Can double jump by jumping whilst fluttering.
+- 🆕 Volume multipliers:
+  - Can now 100% mute Music, Sound Effects, and/or Voices
+  - Subcategories of Music, Sound Effects, and Voices can be changed too

 Installation Instructions
 ---